Black voters could save Biden’s campaign once again

 Nationally, Black voters overwhelmingly backed Biden by a margin of 87 percent to Trump’s 12 percent, according to exit polls.
 But Black women were even more loyal to the Democrat, with 91 percent voting for Biden and 8 percent for Trump.

-Biden chose a Black woman, Sen. Kamala Harris, to be his running mate — and that historic choice undoubtedly resonated with some voters.
+Biden chose a Black woman, Sen. Kamala D. Harris (D-Calif.), to be his running mate — and that historic choice undoubtedly resonated with some voters.

-Though pre-Election Day polls showed Biden handily winning the support of Black voters, activists and organizers said they nevertheless began get-out-the-vote efforts months ago in large part because of the coronavirus pandemic that has disproportionately devastated Black communities.
+Although pre-Election Day polls showed Biden handily winning the support of Black voters, activists and organizers said they nevertheless began get-out-the-vote efforts months ago in large part because of the coronavirus pandemic that has disproportionately devastated Black communities.

 Cliff Albright, co-founder of the nonprofit Black Voters Matter, said the group started right after the primaries trying to convince Black voters to vote by mail or return their absentee ballots early, which they saw as safer alternatives to voting in person on Election Day.
 The effort targeted key states like Michigan and Pennsylvania, and it involved helping some Black voters to overcome their suspicions of not voting in person.